modular/modular/KGEN/docs/public/programming-manual.md

         free(self.data.address)
 ```

+Mojo destroys values like `MyString` (it calls the `__del__()` destructor)
+using an **"As Soon As Possible"** (ASAP) policy that runs after every call.
+Mojo does *not* wait until the end of the code block to destroy unused values.
+Even in an expression like `a+b+c+d`, Mojo destroys the intermediate
+expressions eagerly, as soon as they are no longer needed—it does not wait
+until the end of the statement.

-The Mojo compiler automatically invokes the destructor when the value is dead
+The Mojo compiler automatically invokes the destructor when a value is dead
 and provides strong guarantees about when the destructor is run.
 Mojo uses
 static compiler analysis to reason about your code and decide when to insert
 calls to the destructor.
 For example: